xunilrj/sandbox/sources/javascript/react+freezer/Readme.md

 ## Integration version 05 - Better Emit

-To be honest our emit is easy to use, but I still think we can do better.
+To be honest, our emit is easy to use, but I still think we can do better.

 Let us remember how we are doing it.